 New Alexandria is a tiny borough located in the state of Pennsylvania.
 With a population of 489 people and just one neighborhood, New Alexandria is the 980th largest community in Pennsylvania.

-When you are in New Alexandria, you'll notice that it is more blue-collar than most other communities in America.
-37.80% of New Alexandria’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, New Alexandria is a borough of professionals, transportation and shipping workers, and service providers.
-There are especially a lot of people living in New Alexandria who work in office and administrative support (11.81%), healthcare (9.45%), and teaching (7.87%).
+New Alexandria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, New Alexandria is a borough of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in New Alexandria who work in office and administrative support (10.71%), teaching (10.71%), and healthcare suport services (6.55%).

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, New Alexandria has relatively fewer families with younger children, and/or college students.
 Combined, this makes New Alexandria a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-New Alexandria is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, New Alexandria doesn't have a public transportation system that people use for their commute.

 The most common language spoken in New Alexandria is English.
 Other important languages spoken here include Polish and Italian.